[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 I conducted two team study sessions.

-Personally, I gained significant learning in two areas:
+Personally, I gained two significant learnings:

 https://dev.classmethod.jp/articles/gemini-notebooklm-ai-prepdocuments/